Domaine Héritage

 Situated a stone’s throw from the Vermont border, the house – built in 1859 – was long recognized by its unique tower.
 During Prohibition, bootleggers used a blinking light in the tower to signal the coast was clear … to move liquor south over that border!
 Earlier, slaves escaping north along the Underground Railroad recognized the tower as a signal of the first fully free stop on their long journey to safety.
 We see the proud heritage of the property as being on the right side of history twice: booze running south and escaping slaves coming north!

-… And ends with oak!
+… And we Finish with oak.

-All our ciders are barrel aged in oak seasoned with the renowned aperitive cider ‘’1859’’apple brandy 1859, itself made with ice ciders that is the heritage of Domaine Pinnacle (the previous owners).
-Our headline ‘Terroir’ product matches the ratio of apple varieties on the property – a mix of Cortland, Lobo and McIntosh Macintosh – that combine to produce a complex, minerally cider with overtones of caramel.
+Our headline ‘Terroir’ product matches the ratio of apple varieties on the property – Cortland, Lobo and McIntosh – that combine to produce a complex, minerally cider with overtones of caramel.
 Others ciders are single or blends, each with a unique flavour.

 Terroir